Ten Unique Types of Friendships: How Many are in Your Life Right Now?

 Additionally, a study found that even weaker peripheral ties play a role in enhancing our overall well-being.

-We all need that friend you can have on the inside of our life, especially when things aren’t going well.
+We all need that friend who can be on the inside of our lives, especially when things aren’t going well.
 This friend knows the inner workings of your life.
 There is an intimacy between you, and the walls are down.

-Especially as a single mom, I’m certain my mental health benefited from friends like this!
+Especially as a long-time single mom, I’m sure my mental health benefited from friends like this!

 Laughter bonds us with others.
 We live in one of our highest vibrations when we can let go and laugh.
 Dr. Robin Dunbar performed experiments to determine the role of laughter in contributing to an overall sense of well-being.